Monday, August 26, 2024

 Blue-fronted Dancer color change?

 I've been photographing dragonflies and damselflies for some years.
 My interest began in an opportunistic way, usually when out looking for birds.
 When I saw this beautiful dragonfly perched on a stem on June 12, 2015, I had no idea what it was and didn't find out until 2023!
-I have often admitted to being a poor archivist of my photos and, by accident, came across this photo again and pursued the ID further.
+I have often admitted to being a poor archivist of my photos and, by accident, came across this photo again and pursued the ID.

 Four-spotted Skimmer (Libellula quadrimaculata), Upper Peninsula, Michigan